 Being relevant is the hardest thing for a company to do.
 ‘Relevance’ extends beyond the specific attributes of your brand.
 Great brands know how to be relevant because they have leadership who are attuned to the fashion, styles, trends and business priorities of the day.
 Unfortunately there is no rule, or law, or guidance for how to be relevant.
 Smart media agencies can help show you the way but ultimately it’s the company that makes the decision on how it promotes itself.
 Your company either has this awareness built into its DNA (i.e. Coke, Apple, Nike) or it doesn’t.

 Lesson #5.
 Be Memorable.

 Mean Joe Green Being ‘memorable’ is different than being ‘unique’.
 Unique (different) is good – that means you stand out, but being memorable is more important.
-Memorable usually (but not always) means simple.
-One simple but powerful idea that sticks with you for months and years.
-In this iconic Superbowl ad ‘Mean’ Joe Green shares a moment with a young fan.
+Memorable usually means simple -a simple moment or gesture so powerful that it sticks with you for months or years.
+In this iconic Super Bowl ad ‘Mean’ Joe Green shares a moment with a young fan.
 The point of highlighting this video is to show that videos don’t need to be overly complex to be effective.
 The simplest idea can be the most powerful if it is delivered in an engaging way.
-Good story telling is about finding an emotional link that will resonate with an audience.
+Good storytelling is about finding an emotional link that will resonate with an audience.
 This ad has a universal appeal and is arguably one of the most memorable ads ever developed.

-Interestingly, Coke tried a remake of this commercial with Troy Polamalo last year but it just didn’t have the same magic as the original.
+Interestingly, Coke tried a remake of this commercial with Troy Polamalu recently but it just didn’t have the same magic as the original.
 Yes, even the best marketers don’t always hit home runs.
 The difference between Coke and most other marketers is that even Coke’s ‘failures’ are pretty good.